CarsonScott/Evolutionary-Logic-Learning/README.md

     expression = '((a ^ b) / (c ^ d));'

 The symbols '^' and '/' are logical connectives that correspond to conjunction and implication respectively.
 Each pair of opened/closed parentheses represents boundary points of a sub-expression, which may contain or be contained by other sub-expressions, giving rise to  a containment hierarchy.

-The propositional function can therefore be generated and executed over a given memory space:
+The proposition is be generated from the expression and executed given a memory space:

     memory = {'a':1,'b':1,'c':1,'d':1}
     function = generate(expression)